What Does it Take to Be a History Professor?

 - Faculty Member

-In the United States, there were 26,900 jobs for History Professor in 2016.
+In 2016, there was an estimated number of 26,900 jobs in the United States for History Professor.
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for History Professor by 2026.
 Due to new job openings and attrition, there will be an average of 2,400 job openings in this field each year.

 The states with the most job growth for History Professor are Utah, Colorado, and Delaware.
 Watch out if you plan on working in Vermont, Wyoming, or South Dakota.
 These states have the worst job growth for this type of profession.